 Frico Lambrusco NV Italy

 Sparkling red wine is about as fun as it gets.
 I love all that Bobby Stuckey & Lachlan Mackinnon-Patterson touch – whether it’s their restaurant empire in Boulder & Denver, Colorado (Frasca, Pizzeria Locale, Tavernetta), or the wines they’ve been crafting in Northeastern Italy since 2007 under the Scarpetta label.
 I love Lambrusco!
 It makes my heart happy, and seeing it in a personal size makes my face light up.
-Have with roast chicken, bbq, steak, on its own, or with a cigar.
+Have it with roast chicken, bbq, steak, on its own, or with a cigar.
 You’ll thank us.